 If migraines are caused by deficiencies in the body’s endocannabinoid system, supplementing the system with doses of cannabinoids should be able to help.
 It is for this reason that many people who suffer from migraines turn to CBD.
 A daily dose of CBD oil may be able to prevent migraines in some people.

 One study has found that a combination of CBD and THC offers better results in the treatment of migraine than medications commonly prescribed for the condition.
-In a survey done in 2015, CBD was found to be associated with lower pain levels in migraine attacks in all patients polled.
+In a survey done in 2015, CBD and CBD gummies were found to be associated with lower pain levels in migraine attacks in all patients polled.

 There is anecdotal evidence to suggest that people who suffer from migraines are able to hold off attacks when they take CBD preemptively upon sensing an oncoming attack.
 Administering CBD oil sublingually is often known to work in these cases.